serup/CloudChat/README.md

 git commit -m "boble : message" git push origin HEAD:refs/for/serup

-test commit via gerrithub from IDEA intellij... -- not working from inside Intellij, that is it does not create a review - you must checkin like above mentioned --  instead of using the IDE's checkin !!!!!
+commit via gerrithub from IDEA intellij... -- not working from inside Intellij, that is it does not create a review - you must checkin like above mentioned --  instead of using the IDE's checkin !!!!!

+NB!
+inorder to get puppet to work, then put following in .bashrc file: export DOPS_PUPPET_PATH=/home/serup/GerritHub/CloudChat/puppet/trunk/environments/